theelderemo/Project-Aura/README.md

 [Whitepaper](.whitepaper.md): The comprehensive overview of the project's foundational principles, system architecture, ethical framework, and governance model.

+[PHILOSOPHY](./PHILOSOPHY.md): The project's core philosophical questions and ethical considerations from my perspective.

 [LICENSE](./LICENSE): The AURA Ethical Public License (AEPL).

 [GOVERNANCE](./GOVERNANCE.md): The project's governance and decision-making structure.